Summer Theme and Centers for Preschoolers

 There are many activities that you can do related to this theme.
 Some activities that come to mind are:

-• Swim like sea creatures: take your radio out and play music.
-Let the children dance moving as they were their favorite sea creature.
+- Swim like sea creatures: take your radio out and play music.
+Let the children dance moving as if they were their favorite sea creatures.

 Outdoor Ideas

-You can take advantage of the summer weather to do education activities that will tie up with your Summer theme very nicely.
+You can take advantage of the summer weather to do educational activities that will tie up with your Summer theme very nicely.
 Some of them are:

-• Wildlife observation: when they go outside have them pay real attention to animal wildlife they see.
-Have name the animals they can see and talk talk about the attributes of those animals, and what they are doing.
+- Wildlife observation: when they go outside and pay real attention to animal wildlife they see.
+Have them name the animals they can see and talk about the attributes of those animals, and what they are doing.

 Block Center